Jet fuel: Military jet fuels

 is a jet fuel, specified and used widely by the U.S. military.
 It is specified by MIL-DTL-83133 and British Defence Standard 91-87.
-JP-8 is a kerosene-based fuel, projected to remain in use at least until 2025.
+JP-8 is a kerosene-based fuel.
 The United States military uses JP-8 as a "universal fuel" in both turbine-powered aircraft and diesel-powered ground vehicles.
 It was first introduced at NATO bases in 1978.
 Its NATO code is F-34.
+It is also known as AVTUR/FSII (aviation turbine/fuel systems icing inhibitor) fuel.